 - Who was in attendance at the last Management Review?

 - How many action items resulted from the last Management Review?

-You should notice that not only are these three questions open-ended, these are all non-proprietary questions that a supplier should be willing to answer.
+You should notice that not only are these three questions open-ended, but these are also all non-proprietary questions that a supplier should be willing to answer.

 Posted in: Supplier Quality ManagementLeave a Comment (3) ↓

 I will be doing my first supplier audit next month, so I will be studying your posts.
 Keep’em coming.

 Good luck with the supplier audits.
 I’ll be writing another post shortly.

 Thank you for the positive feedback.
 Any suggestions for future blogs?